 Well wipe your lens clean and listen up!
 Lensbaby SLR lenses, optics and accessories let you do that and more with the utmost of ease.
 Lensbaby gear is meant to increase a photographer's creative process and make the use of digital equipment more organic and friendly.

-For this article we've produced a fashion shoot using a selection of Lensbaby products — mainly the Composer with the Soft Focus lens and the Fisheye lens (You can view the pictures throughout the article, for the full photo story visit www.ellamanor.com.)
+For this article, we at NYIP digital photography school have produced a fashion shoot using a selection of Lensbaby products — mainly the Composer with the Soft Focus lens and the Fisheye lens (You can view the pictures throughout the article, for the full photo story visit www.ellamanor.com.)

 Before we give you an overview of the different tools and ways to apply them, let's tell you a little bit about how the idea began.
 In order to get some inside information about how the Lensbaby concept started, we spoke to Craig Strong, the inventor of Lensbaby.
 Strong told us he came up with the idea for the Lensbaby because he wanted to have a more organic look from images shot with his first DSLR.
 "The life that film gave images, even images shot with the best glass, was gone and my images felt sterile in comparison.
 I was searching for a lens that would fuse the selective focus of a (difficult to use) Tilt-Shift lens with the more spontaneous, random quality of a Holga."In his free time, Strong put anything and everything in front of his DSLR body that would focus light.
 The first Lensbaby was made with a piece of ShopVac hose ("a hardware-store moment of inspiration"), a body cap with a hole cut in it, and a 101 mm Kodak lens off of Strong's old Speed Graphic camera that had been sitting as an ornament on his bookshelf.
 After playing around with the prototype Lensbaby and loving the photos he made with it, the company started when Strong partnered up with Sam Pardue, co-founder and CEO of Lensbaby.